decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                   specified by the hash_to_curve_suite parameter.
 - octet_scalar_length, non-negative integer.
 The length of a scalar octet representation, defined by the ciphersuite.
+- create_generators, an operation that returns a number of generator points, defined by the ciphersuite.

 Definitions: